 Earth, the only planet known to support life, offers liquid water, an oxygen-rich atmosphere, and protection from the Sun’s harmful radiation.

-Mars, the Red Planet
+Mars, the red planet

 Mars once had liquid water on the surface and could have supported life.
-We don't know how it changed to the cold, dry desert-world it is today.
+Scientists are uncovering how it transformed into the cold, dry desert-world it is today.

-Asteroids, comets and other small worlds
+Asteroids, comets, and other small worlds

 Saturn, planet of rings, moons and more to explore